Dilane05/livewire-evaluation/README.md

  ### Step 2 -- Submission
  1. Once you have completed your task, create a pull request to this repository with your full code.
- 2. Your code will be eveluated and we shall give you feedback if you are fit to work on the main project.
+ 2. Your code will be evaluated and we shall give you feedback if you are fit to work on the main project.

  Thank You and Goodluck to all.